4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/10/SNAT/index.md

 }
 ```

-That also means a busy website whose SQL database connection pool size 300, will occupy 300 SNAT ports, when its SQL queries execute slowly in the database.
+That also means a busy website whose SQL database connection pool size is 300, will occupy 300 SNAT ports, when its SQL queries execute slowly in the database.

 A third example, considering a function app that is triggered by queue messages and saves its results to storage blobs, if at the beginning of a load test, all test messages are dumped into the queue, the function app will exhaust SNAT ports very soon.